What is a Dependent Care FSA?

 Eligible expenses include:

-Services for a dependent who is 13 years old or younger, or who is older than 13 and is physically or mentally incapable of self-care.
+- Services for a dependent who is 13 years old or younger, or who is over the age of 13 and is physically or mentally incapable of self care

 How are DCFSAs funded?